rishikeshsreehari/personal-blog/content/now.md

 ### My Workout Regime

-I'm currently focusing on transforming my body and bringing down my body fat to below 25%.
-I workout 6 days a week with 4 strength training sessions and cardio in the form of running, swimming, and cycling.
-For strength training, I currently follow the Trainer Winny's [beginner plan](hhttps://www.youtube.com/watch?v=U9ENCvFf9yQ) fousing on  4 days of fullbody workouts.
-Since it's summer here in the Middle East, I mostly run indoors on a treadmill.
-I don't have a bike to ride here in the UAE, so I don't ride at all, except for some indoor rides at the gym.
-I try to swim atleast once a week, trying to learn freestyle and breaststroke properly.
+I'm currently focusing on transforming my body and bringing my body fat down to below 25%.
+That means a lot of protein and long walks to ensure that I'm in a calorie deficit while gaining muscle and losing fat.
+These days, I work out four days a week at the gym following Trainer Winny's [beginner plan](https://www.youtube.com/watch?v=U9ENCvFf9yQ).
+It's mainly a mix of compound exercises like bench press, overhead press, barbell row, squat, and deadlift.
+I'm nursing an ankle sprain, so squats and running are out of the equation, at least for a couple of weeks.
+Summer is officially over, and the weather is getting nicer day by day.
+I'm itching to run, but I guess I'll have to wait and focus on rehab.

 #### If you found my now page interesting, checkout ["Then"](/then), an archive of all my "Now" pages.